Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 * Titles - The titles should be large enough that they are distinct from the sub-titles and body text, but not in a way where they completely overshadow the content (i.e. don't make them too big).
 It should also be different (e.g. bold and/or uppercase).
 Horizontal lines/underlining can be used to help separation.
 * Types - I recommend four sections.
 More detail in each one below.
     * Skills - Rather than "Summary of Qualifications".
 This should be at the top.
+Mewtwo writes to move this to the bottom "once u actually have experience".
     * Projects - Depending on your side projects vs work experience, either Projects or Experience should be before the other.
     * Experience - Rather than "Relevant Experience".
     * Education - If you're applying through Waterlooworksn't, this goes last.
-Otherwise second.
+Otherwise first.
-    * Awards - If you've won any large awards (e.g. Loran) then it may be worthwhile to include them.
+    * Awards/Achievements - If you've won any large awards (e.g. Loran) then it may be worthwhile to include them.

 ## Skills

-This section should be a very brief summary of your familiarity with different tools, and basically is consisted of keywords (without any extra fluff (e.g. no "adept in")).
+This section should be a very brief summary of your familiarity with different tools, and basically is consisted of keywords.

 * Languages - Programming languages you are familiar with.
 * Tools - This could be "technologies" or "libraries" or "frameworks"; essentially all the tools you are familiar with (e.g. "Git").
 If you're applying for jobs in the government or in a foreign country then it may be useful to list the relevant human languages you know (e.g. "French").
+Mewtwo doesn't think it will be though.

 ## Experience

 This section contains any relevant work and volunteer experience.
-If you have no/very little relevant experience, add one or two irrelevant experiences in this section.
+If you have no/very little relevant experience, add one or two irrelevant experiences in this section (something is better than nothing).
 This section should not be missing or empty.

 ### Sub-sections